algolia/algoliasearch-wordpress/docs/src/extend-basics.md

 The plugin has been built with extensibility in mind.
 We have tried to wisely integrate `filters` and `actions`.

-**You should never modify files inside the `wp-content/plugins` directory.
-If you find yourself in a situation where you require to hack the plugin, let us know so that we can improve the plugin.**
+<div class="alert alert-warning">You should never modify files inside the `wp-content/plugins` directory.
+If you find yourself in a situation where you require to hack the plugin, let us know so that we can improve the plugin.</div>

 ## Create your Custom Plugin